Kent27/ai-setup/lean-agents-md-prompt.md

 ### Line Count Rules

-- If an AGENTS.md file does NOT already exist:
+- If the current AGENTS.md file does NOT already exist:
-  - Root AGENTS.md target: 50-80 lines max.
+  - Root AGENTS.md files should stay concise and high-signal, typically ~60-100 lines.
-  - Sub-folder AGENTS.md target: 30-50 lines max each.
+  - Sub-folder AGENTS.md files should stay concise but sufficient, typically ~40-90 lines.

-- If an AGENTS.md file ALREADY exists:
+- If the current AGENTS.md file ALREADY exists:
   - Ignore the previous maximum line count rules.
   - Existing AGENTS.md files may expand up to 150 lines when necessary.
   - Still prioritize brevity, token efficiency, and high-signal information only.